MockingbirdME/game_md/core_rules/04 - actions.md

   - **Primary Attribute:** Perception
   - **Primary Skill:** Awareness
   - **Relevant Secondary Skills:** Alertness
-  - **Relevant Secondary Skill Usage:** gain additional successes equal to your rank on a successful skill check.
+  - **Relevant Secondary Skill Usage:** gain additional successes equal to the character's rank on a successful skill check.
   - **Aiding Others:** none, multiple characters keeping watch should each make a keep watch skill check.
   - **Description:** the character actively attempts to keep an eye out and an ear open for signs of danger or other unusual happenings.
   - **Difficulty:** determined by the GM (10-20 for most situations), or equal to the stealth check of a sneaking character.